TriTue2011/tutorials/README.en.md

 ## Device State Synchronization

-Synchronize the `on/off` state between multiple devices, acting like a virtual two-way staircase switch.
+Seamlessly synchronize the `on/off` state between multiple devices, acting like a virtual two-way staircase switch for enhanced control.

 **Use Cases:**

-- A physical switch can control a smart bulb that it's not directly wired to.
+- Control a smart bulb wirelessly from a physical switch that's not directly wired to it.
-- Turning on one light can trigger other lights in the same area to turn on as well.
+- Turning on one light can automatically activate other lights in the same area for coordinated ambiance.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fluuquangvu%2Ftutorials%2Fblob%2Fmain%2Flink_multiple_devices.yaml)